 The Electronic Communications - Resilience and Response Group (EC-RRG)

-The UK EC-RRG - The Electronic Communications Resilience and Response Group - takes the lead in developing and maintaining links within the telecommunications sector and with Government on matters connected with resilience through:
+The UK EC-RRG (The Electronic Communications Resilience and Response Group) takes the lead in developing and maintaining links within the communications sector and with Government on matters related to resilience through:

-- providing a forum for exchanging resilience planning and response information within the telecommunications industry sector and with government
+providing a forum for exchanging resilience planning and response information within the communications sector and with Government

-- undertaking work programmes to inform industry response arrangements to emergencies
+undertaking work programmes to inform communications sector response arrangements to emergencies

-- fostering a closer working relationship and understanding of telecommunications with National, and Local Resilience Forum (LRF) communities
+fostering a closer working relationship and understanding of communications within resilience community

-- owning and maintaining the National Emergency Plan for the telecommunications sector
+owning and maintaining the National Emergency Plan for the communications sector

-The Group is chaired by an industry representative and hosted by Department for Culture Media and Sport (DCMS), the lead Government Department for the communications sector.
+The Group is chaired by an industry representative and hosted by Department for Digital, Culture, Media and Sport (DCMS), the Lead Government Department for the telecommunications and broadcast sectors.

-The chair for 2016 is Paul Mitchell from Vodafone, in 2017 it will be Geoffe Eveleigh from Telefonica UK (O2).
-The Group convenes quarterly in plenary session at which all Members are invited to participate.
-A strategy board meets ahead of the plenary session to review the agenda.
+The industry Chair and Deputy Chair change on an annual basis.
+The Group convenes quarterly in Plenary sessions at which all Members are invited to participate.
+A Strategy Board meets ahead of the plenary session to review the agenda.

 Membership of the group

-- communications providers that own or operate key aspects of the telecommunications infrastructure in the UK, including Category 2 responders as defined by the CCA (2004)
+communications providers that own or operate key aspects of the telecommunications infrastructure in the UK, including Category 2 responders as defined by the Civil Contingencies Act (2004)

 - Cabinet Office, Civil Contingencies Secretariat

-- Department for Communities and Local Government (DCLG), RED (Resilience and Emergencies Division)
+- Ministry for Housing, Communities and Local Government (MHCLG) Resilience and Emergencies Division (RED)

-- Department for Culture Media and Sport (DCMS)
+- Department for Digital, Culture, Media and Sport (DCMS)

-- Ministry of Defence, represented by 2 Signals Group
+- Ministry of Defence, represented by 11 Signal Brigade

 Other organisations such as the Department for Business, Energy and Industrial Strategy (BEIS) are invited to contribute when specific topics are on the agenda.